ModelEarth/community/farmfresh/scraper/README.md

 - `yarn install` : Install dependencies.
 - `make all`: Scrape, process, and merge.
 - The results are placed into the folder `out/merged/`.

+Had to run in the virtual folder before `yarn install`

+brew reinstall yarn

+Question: How do we add yarn.lock to .gitignore?
+"yarn.lock" is not omitting the file.

+This can probably be deleted:

+- `virtualenv .env`
+- `source .env/bin/activate` : Activate python3 virtual environment.
+- `pip install --upgrade pip`